l145dev/sudoku-board-visualizer/README.md

 - Empty cells are represented by `.` in the input and shown as blank cells in the UI.
 - Simple, copy-paste-friendly input format (JSON array of arrays of strings).
 - No build step or server required — just open the file locally.
+- Validity checker: the app now runs a translated version of the "Valid Sudoku" algorithm (translated from my own solution on Neetcode) on the board and displays a live validity indicator (True / False) below the board.

 ## Files